mikecbrant/php-ultimate-sessions/docs/MikeBrant-UltimateSessions-UltimateSessionHandlerInterface.md

 intended to also use this trait.

-This interface also holds constants representing required php.ini session .* settings this are required by the UltimateSessions library.
+This interface also holds constants representing required php.ini session .* settings as required by the UltimateSessions library.
 UltimateSessionHandlerTrait uses these constants for setting php.ini session.* values to required state.
 The settings are in accordance with best practices described on PHP.net at: